Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Effects of counter-rotating terms in system--reservoir coupling

 Next, we turn to the off-resonant case ($\Delta_1 = \Delta_2 = \Delta\neq 0$) depicted in Fig.~\ref{fig:RWA_Lorentz}(b) for $\Delta = \pm 0.05 \omega_q$.

-Before we explore interplay of the detuning and the RWA, we compare the exact results with and without detuned noise sources with respect to the qubit frequencies.
+Before we explore interplay of the detuning and the RWA, we compare the exact results with and without the detuning with respect to the qubit frequencies.
 Figure~\ref{fig:RWA_Lorentz}(b) displays time traces of the concurrence for both cases.
 One finds that for weak and moderate coupling ($2\pi\hbar\kappa=0.002$, $0.1$) the concurrence tends to decay faster in the resonant than in the off-resonant situation.
 A qualitative understanding can be obtained within the framework of the Born--Markov approximation and the second-order perturbation theory, in which the relaxation and decoherence time are given by

-at zero temperature [here, we omit the subscript $j$ in Eq.~\eqref{eq:sdLorentz} for convenience].
+at zero temperature (see also Appendix~\ref{sec:appHEOMandRWA}).
+Here, we omit the subscript $j$ in Eq.~\eqref{eq:sdLorentz} for convenience.
 Owing to the rightmost expression, detuning induces a larger relaxation time ($\Delta \neq 0$).
 Of course, strictly speaking, the above approximations are not valid for moderate coupling, where the concurrence oscillates.
 By contrast, for the strong coupling ($2\pi \hbar \kappa = 5$), the concurrences for the resonant and detuned noise sources are almost identical.
 Since $2 \pi \hbar \kappa$ is much greater than $\Delta / \omega_q$ and $\lambda / \omega_q$ in this case, the system--reservoir coupling dominantly affects the dynamics.

 Let us now turn to the impact of the RWA.
-Similar to the resonant case, the deviation of the concurrence with RWA from the exact results is larger for the initial state $\ketbra{\Phi}{\Phi}$ compared to $\ketbra{\Psi}{\Psi}$ owing to the double excitation process: One can confirm this with Fig.~\ref{fig:RWA_Lorentz}(b), where we can distinguish two curves in the upper panels, while the curves are almost indistinguishable from each other in the lower panels.
+Similar to the resonant case, the deviation of the concurrence with RWA from the exact results is larger for the initial state $\ketbra{\Phi}{\Phi}$ compared to $\ketbra{\Psi}{\Psi}$ owing to the double excitation process.
+One can confirm this with Fig.~\ref{fig:RWA_Lorentz}(b), where we can distinguish two curves in the upper panels, while the curves are almost indistinguishable from each other in the lower panels.
+Figure~\ref{fig:RWA_LorentzErr} also indicates how the initial states affect the errors caused by the RWA.